microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/vmware/vmware_terraform_ubuntu/vmware_ubuntu_template/_index.md

 ## Create a VMware vSphere template for Ubuntu Server 18.04

-The following README will guide you on how to create an Ubuntu Server 18.04 VMware vSphere virtual machine template.
+The following Jumpstart scenario will guide you on how to create an Ubuntu Server 18.04 VMware vSphere virtual machine template.

 ## Prerequisites